-NORMALCY AS THE FOUNDATION TO A SUCCESSFUL TRANSITION TO ADULTHOOD Strategy Legislation Goal All stakeholders should continue to focus on legal and emotional permanency for youth transitioning out of the child welfare system, regardless of the court approved permanency goal.
-No 1,2,3 All conversations about youth's permanency are youth driven and informed.
-No 2 Stakeholders consider the identification of significant supportive connections at each point in the case, including at the start, throughout, and at the close of the case, regardless of the youth's court approved permanency goal.
-No 2 Intensive and ongoing efforts to return the youth home or place the child with a relative, legal guardian, or adoptive parent should include a youth driven staffing process.
-No 2 The staffing is youth driven, youth informed; opportunity focused and takes a team approach.
+NORMALCY AS THE FOUNDATION TO A SUCCESSFUL TRANSITION TO ADULTHOOD

+Strategy Legislation Goal All stakeholders should continue to focus on legal and emotional permanency for youth transitioning out of the child welfare system, regardless of the court No 1,2,3 approved permanency goal.
+All conversations about youth's permanency are youth driven and informed.
+No 2 Stakeholders consider the identification of significant supportive connections at each point in the case, including at the start, throughout, and at the close of the No 2 case, regardless of the youth's court approved permanency goal.
+Intensive and ongoing efforts to return the youth home or place the child with a relative, legal guardian, or adoptive parent should include a youth driven staffing No 2 process.
+The staffing is youth driven, youth informed; opportunity focused and takes a team approach.
 This process will include approximately three staffing meetings.
-Based on youth feedback, the first meeting should consider all permanency goals, the second should review the progress made toward permanency goals, and in the third meeting the youth and team will make a decision.
-No 2

-The required transitional living plan is essential to the youth's success and should support the youth's growth into adulthood and independent living, with a heavy focus on life skills.
-No 2 The transition plan must include planning for life skill attainment, and an assessment to determine gaps in skills.
-No 2 Life skill attainment should be tracked as youth move from placement to placement.
-This tracking can be achieved through a paper form but would ideally be through an web-based application or other electronic/digital means.
-No 2 Each family team meeting includes a discussion of an independent living skill, and creates a goal to attain an additional independent living skill.
-No 2
+Based on youth feedback, the first meeting should consider all permanency goals, No 2 the second should review the progress made toward permanency goals, and in the third meeting the youth and team will make a decision.
+The required transitional living plan is essential to the youth's success and should support the youth's growth into adulthood and independent living, with a heavy No 2 focus on life skills.
+The transition plan must include planning for life skill attainment, and an No 2 assessment to determine gaps in skills.
+140 - Life skill attainment should be tracked as youth move from placement to placement.
+This tracking can be achieved through a paper form but would ideally No 2 be through a web-based application or other electronic/digital means.
+Each family team meeting includes a discussion of an independent living skill, and No 2 creates a goal to attain an additional independent living skill. - • •